Hotwire & Priceline Deals for Disney World Hotels

 At their best, Priceline Express Deals and Hotwire Hot Rates offer deep discounts of up to 60% off, not just a “deal” of 10-15% off a room-only rate.
 We’re talking $60 per night or less for Values, ~$100/night for Moderates, and ~$200/night for Deluxe Resorts.
 We primarily focus our searches to Priceline here (which often has more availability), but the below deals can often be replicated on Hotwire with the same strategy…

-Inventory Update: Winter 2022
+Inventory Update: Spring 2024

 The one big thing it lacks as compared to other luxury resorts near Walt Disney World (including other Bonnet Creek properties) is a sprawling pool and lazy river.
 While the JW Marriott is perfectly family-friendly, it’s not catering to kids like some of the other hotels in the area.
-Regardless, it’s a great deal at $200 per night!

-As usual, there are also scattered options at Disney Springs.
-We didn’t do extensive research into these, but they’re probably the usual suspects–B Resort & Spa, DoubleTree Suites by Hilton Orlando, Hilton Orlando Lake Buena Vista, etc. Additionally, we’re seeing scattered availability for the new JW Marriott Orlando Bonnet Creek Resort & Spa.
+There are usually also scattered options at Disney Springs.
+We don’t do extensive research into these, but the usual suspects are as follows: B Resort & Spa (soon to become Marriott Renaissance), DoubleTree Suites by Hilton Orlando, Hilton Orlando Lake Buena Vista, etc. We have Hotel Rankings for the Disney Springs Resort Area if you need further resources to help you choose one of those properties.

 We’ve also seen availability at Flamingo Crossing, which is about a 10-minute drive from Disney’s Hollywood Studios and Animal Kingdom.
 These hotels are pretty attractive because they’re all brand-new.
-Two of them opened at the end of last year and two more open in early 2022.

 Keep in mind that Priceline Express Deals inventory changes frequently, meaning you might find hotels we didn’t list if you search later today or next week, and you might not see what we’ve found.
 We’ll keep you posted as we continue to scour Priceline for new Express Deals!
 For now, here’s everything else you need to know about booking these discounted rooms…